59de44955ebd/WinSetupShell/README.md

 - There might be issues with some HiDPI displays.

-- WinSetupShell can also be used with Windows 10 22H2 setup media instead of Windows 11, but not all provided prgrams will work.
-In particular PortableGit and TestDisk fail in the Windows 10 PE.
+- WinSetupShell can also be used with Windows 10 22H2 setup media instead of Windows 11, but not all provided programs will work.
+In particular PortableGit and TestDisk fail in the Windows 10 setup PE.

 ## Customization